HemantMishra2003/Deep-Learning-visualisation-/README.md

-all important concept of deep learning which i have studied so  far .
+All important concept of Deep learning which i have studied so  far .